 Thanks to a generous sponsor (who wishes to remain anonymous) the cost of this unique celebration on the Tyne was about half what it normally would cost for such an event.

 Members and friends of Holy Name are now invited to begin thinking of creative ways to celebrate the 90th within their own sphere of interest or activity in the parish.
 What does it mean to you to be a member or friend of this parish?
 And how would you like this to be celebrated and, perhaps, become better known for others to benefit?

-Earlier this year the Parish Council decided that we would fund-raise throughout the anniversary year for a project in the parish of St Anthony in Walker to benefit young people.
+In addition to fundraising for our parish, we are supporting a project in the parish of St Anthony in Walker to benefit young people.
+To the end of January 2019 over £8,000 had been raised.
 So, if you can, you might host a small event in your home or workplace to support this very worthwhile project?